Do I need Landlord Insurance?

 Landlord emergency cover could help in the event of a crisis such as a boiler breakdown, burst pipes, lost keys and many other types of emergencies.

 Some policies will cover the cost of alternative accommodation for your tenants if the problem makes the property inhabitable.

 Landlord Liability Insurance could cover you in the event of the injury or death of any individuals on your property.
 It also protects you against tenants who may try to sue you following an accident.

 You might also want to consider employer`s liability insurance, which offers protection in the event of the death or injury of any person you employ on a casual basis at your property, such as a cleaner, handyman or gardener.

 A good landlord policy would include Landlord Liability Insurance.

 Landlord rent guarantee insurance is not a loss of rent insurance.
 It cover offers compensation for the landlord if tenants default on their rent payments.
 Payments are capped at a certain level and for an agreed period.

 Legal Expenses Insurance

-Legal expenses insurance is designed to cover the costs incurred by landlords if they have to take legal action in court.
-This will help to deal with issues such as disputes with tenants, evicting squatters, repossessing property and defence against any criminal action.
+Legal expenses insurance is designed to cover the costs incurred by landlords.
+This works if they have to take legal action in court, for example.
+Also, it will help to deal with specific issues.
+For example, disputes with tenants, evicting squatters, repossessing property, and defence against any criminal activity.

 This type of policy can also cover the costs of recovering outstanding rent owed by tenants.